 How do I know what pronouns (she/him) or terms to use?

 Quite simply, ask!
-Many non-binary or gender non-conforming people use singular ‘they/them’ pronouns, their first name, or are still happy to use gendered pronouns.
+Many non-binary or gender expansive people use singular ‘they/them’ pronouns, their first name, or are still happy to use gendered pronouns.
 Some people might identify as gay and not queer, and vice versa.
-While it might take a bit of getting used to, it is important that you try.
+While it might take a bit of getting used to, it is important that we try to respect other’s wishes for pronouns and chosen names.
 It’s OK to make mistakes, but it’s important that you remain respectful.
-Mis-gendering someone (intentionally or unintentionally calling them the wrong pronoun) can be very hurtful and in response they may feel that they are not accepted.
+Mis-gendering someone (intentionally or unintentionally using the wrong pronoun) or using their old name (or ‘dead name’) can be very hurtful, even traumatic, and in response they may feel that they are not accepted.